OpenHFT/Chronicle-Map/spec/3-memory-layout.md

 It's structure and initialization order are described in the [Self Bootstrapping Data]( https://github.com/OpenHFT/RFC/blob/master/Self-Bootstrapping-Data/Self-Bootstraping-Data-0.1.md) specification.
-It is encoded in Binary Wire format.
+It is encoded in Text Wire format.
 Once created, this header is never changed.
 It contains all configurations, immutable for Chronicle Map during the instance lifetime: number of segments, various sizes, offsets, etc. See the specification of the fields on [Map Header Fields](3_1-header-fields.md) page.